 Firefly Creek has its headwaters on the western side of Island Mountain, 2.8km south east of Newnes.
 It flows in a generally north east direction for 2.9km to its junction with the Wolgan River.
 Within Firefly Creek is the canyon known as Firefly Canyon.
 This canyon was found by David Noble and Tom Williams in 1977 on a Springwood Bushwalking trip; they had noticed fireflies when they camped above the canyon.
 This canyon contains four or five short abseils.
 Reference: Jamieson, Rick.
 Canyons near Sydney, 1993, p.
 40.

 Firefly Point overlooks the Wolgan River and Firefly Creek and Canyon which is 300m below.
 This point of land is on a the eastern end of a small plateau which has on the north side the cliff line known as the Exploding Galaxies above the Wolgan River.
 The southern side of the plateau is Firefly Creek and Firefly Canyon.
+Extensive views of the Wolgan Valley below.
 Named by Yuri Bolotin on a Bush Club walk 1st July 2016.

 Is located at Hassans Walls, Lithgow above the eastern side of Rutherford Glen.
 So named as it was the first lookout when coming via the original track from Lithgow.
 Old graffiti engraved below this lookout records the name, H Watkins 1936.
 Ref: Lithgow Mercury, 25th March 1912, p.
 2.